colza/AlgorithmOrderReadMachine/README.md

 # AlgorithmOrderReadMachine
 Create an algorithm to read order and output cook sequence.

 Algorithm project.
-Given the conditions of Create an algorithm to read fish & chips orders and output the sequence to put the ingredients.
+Given the conditions and create corresponding algorithm to read fish & chips orders and output the sequence of putting the ingredients.

 Conditions:
 We got 4 Fish Fryers, 4 Chips Fryers.